Server-Eye/helpers/AddNotificationsByAgentId/Readme.md

 ## Parameters

 ### apiKey
 The api-Key of the user.
+ATTENTION only nessesary im no Server-Eye Session exists in den Powershell.

 ### userId
 The Id of the user who will receive the notification.